Free cookie consent management tool by TermsFeed Blog - Why Professional Mentoring is Important | Redline Group Ltd

 Though organisations such as the IET (The Institute of Engineering and Technology) can assist with company mentoring schemes, mentors will challenge and guide the engineering mentee, motivating them to reach their full potential.

-What are informal and formal mentoring?
+What are informal and formal professional mentoring?

-There are two types of mentoring - informal and formal.
+There are two types of professional mentoring - informal and formal.
 The most common type is informal, which is usually when a senior employee takes a newcomer under their wing and offers advice and support.
 Informal mentoring has helped many people launch successful careers – with mentors offering a different perspective to avoid failures.

 Informal mentoring also relies on sheer luck – that's why successful entrepreneurs often say they were "in the right place at the right time" to meet that crucial mentor who took a chance on them.